yibo-geomatique/dashboard/README.md

 Subdense : Suburban densification dashboard
 ==================================================
-MAPS (dans répertoire Maps de ce git) :
+MAPS : start from Maps>Maps.md
-- Carte multizones :
-- - Map_GHS_POP_ALLCSR_2020
-- Cartes zone par zone :
-- -

-ABOUT :
+CONCEPTS : start from Concepts>Concepts.md

 This dashboard is dedicated to the comparative analysis of densification within six different cities in Europe during the past ten years.
 Our git project https://github.com/subdense/ supports collaboration for  specifying and producing comparable maps, documenting comparison biases -e.g. in 2020 smaller buildings were included in BDTopo(r) which were not included before-, reading and comparing maps.